Options for Women at Higher Risk

 Breast cancer screening

-There are special screening guidelines for some women at higher than average risk of breast cancer [39,163].
+There are special screening guidelines for some women at higher risk of breast cancer [39,163].

-If you’re at higher than average risk of breast cancer, talk with your health care provider about the screening plan that’s best for you.
+If you have a high risk of breast cancer, talk with your health care provider about the screening plan that’s right for you.
 You may need to be screened earlier and more often than other women.

 Learn more about breast cancer screening for women at higher risk.